 Experienced Medical Malpractice Attorneys Pursue Justice When Physician Negligence Results in Harmful Bowel Perforations

 When patients undergo surgery, they place their trust in the hands of the medical professional completing the procedure, confident they will receive the highest level of care.
 While every type of surgery comes with some level of risk, injuries and complications can be life changing when physicians fail to employ an adequate standard of care.
 Bowel perforation is one such condition, sometimes resulting from an accidental cut to the bowel.
-The experienced Baltimore, Maryland and Washington D.C. medical malpractice attorneys of Schochor, Federico and Staton, P.A. understand the excruciating pain and inconvenience that can accompany a bowel perforation injury.
+The experienced Baltimore, Maryland and Washington D.C. medical malpractice attorneys of Schochor, Staton, Goldberg and Cardea, P.A. understand the excruciating pain and inconvenience that can accompany a bowel perforation injury.
 That is why we diligently work to secure compensation for the residents of Baltimore, Maryland and Washington DC.